avrezzon/cs455/HW1/src/main/java/cs455/overlay/wireformats/readme.txt

   Status Code (byte): SUCCESS or FAILURE
   Additional Info (String):

-MESSAGE (abstract):
-**This will be the protocol set for when dealing with lists of nodes
-# defines the message body
+//TODO This will need to be updated when I get that far
+MESSAGE:
+  Message Type (int):
+  Sink node

 MESSAGING_NODE_LIST: